TwosHusbandS/Project-127/Installer/Info/Changelogs/V_1_2_2_0_Changelog.md

 * Ability to import ZIP from Url with rightclick
 * Rightclick a loaded NoteFile to open it with Notepad
 * PowerUser Instructions
+* Decreased P127 Executable Size from 11 MB to 2 MB.

 #### Improved UI / UX
 * Middle Mouse Button on HamburgerButton will Launch GTA.